ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 In recent times, the usage of UDP-based applications that were not simple query-response protocols has grown substantially, and since UDP does not provide any feedback mechanism to senders to help limit impacts on other users, application-level protocols such as RTP {{RFC3550}} have been responsible for the decisions that TCP-based applications have delegated to TCP - what to send, how much to send, and when to send it.
 So, the way some UDP-based applications interact with other users has changed.

 It's also worth pointing out that because UDP has no transport-layer feedback mechanisms, UDP-based applications that send and receive substantial amounts of information are expected to provide their own feedback mechanisms.
 This expectation is most recently codified in Best Current Practice {{RFC8085}}.

 RTP relies on RTCP Sender and Receiver Reports {{RFC3550}} as its own feedback mechanism, and even includes Circuit Breakers for Unicast RTP Sessions {{RFC8083}} for situations when normal RTP congestion control has not been able to react sufficiently to RTP flows sending at rates that result in sustained packet loss.

-The notion of "Circuit Breakers" has also been applied to other UDP applications, such as tunneling packets that are potentially not congestion-controlled over UDP, in {{RFC8084}}.
+The notion of "Circuit Breakers" has also been applied to other UDP applications in {{RFC8084}}, such as tunneling packets over UDP that are potentially not congestion-controlled (for example, "Encapsulating MPLS in UDP", as described in {{RFC7510}}).
+If streaming media is carried in tunnels encapsulated in UDP, these media streams may encounter "tripped circuit breakers", with resulting user-visible impacts.

 ## TCP and Its Behavior {#tcp-behavior}